Winter Fuel Payment rates

 You'll receive your Winter Fuel Payment the same way you are paid your State Pension or main Social Security benefit.
 You don't need to apply for Winter Fuel Payment.

-If you qualify but don't receive a Social Security benefit (or you only receive Housing Benefit or Child Benefit), you'll need to claim Winter Fuel Payment.
+If you qualify but don't receive a Social Security benefit (or you only receive Housing Benefit, Child Benefit or Universal Credit), you'll need to claim Winter Fuel Payment.
 It will be paid into your bank or building society account.

 When payments are made

-Most payments are made automatically during November and December and in most cases you should have received your payment before Christmas 2017.
+Most payments are made automatically during November and December and in most cases you should have received your payment by 14 January 2019.

 Usually you'll receive a notification letter with an estimated payment date.
 Due to how payments are made, you might receive your payment at a different time to someone in your household or living near you.

-If your payment was incorrect or you have not received your payment, and you have received Winter Fuel Payment before, contact the Jobs & Benefits Office or Social Security Office which usually pays your benefits as they are responsible for your Winter Fuel Payment:
+If your payment was incorrect or you have not received your payment by 14 January 2019, and you have received Winter Fuel Payment before, contact the office which usually pays your benefits as they are responsible for your Winter Fuel Payment:

 If you claimed a Winter Fuel Payment for the first time, you should contact the Winter Fuel Payment Centre: